-While the severity of COVID cases has reduced over the year, the pandemic is still far from being over.
-COVID testing has thus become the norm worldwide to enable safe travelling.
-America is finally open for vaccinated tourists, but the country has mandated strict testing measures across its borders to ensure that the virus spread is under control.
+Although the pandemic is finally over, COVID testing remains a norm worldwide to keep travelling safe.
+America is open for vaccinated tourists, but the country has mandated strict testing measures across its borders to ensure that the virus doesn’t resurge.

-The US requires a negative PCR COVID-19 test for all incoming international travelers, including US citizens.
+The US requires a negative PCR COVID-19 test for all incoming international travellers, including US citizens.
 Here are the latest PCR test entry requirements in the US that you should be aware of.

 PCR testing requirements in the US

-All air passengers, 2 years or older, travelling to the US, regardless of vaccination or antibody status, must provide a negative COVID-19 viral test result or documentation of recovery unless exempted.
+All air passengers, 2 years or older, travelling to the US must provide a negative COVID-19 viral test result or documentation of recovery in the last 90 days if:

 Passengers must be tested with a viral test that could be either an antigen test or a nucleic acid amplification test (NAAT).
 Rapid tests are also acceptable as long as they are viral tests.
 This includes:

 The test result must be written documentation, either on printed paper or as an electronic copy.
 It must be authorized for use by the relevant national authority to detect SARS-CoV-2 in the country where the test is administered.

 If you are not travelling from any of the locations and airports specified above, you are not required to take a COVID test before travelling to the US.

 Nevertheless, you are still advised to consider getting tested within the 3 days before departure and to avoid travelling in case of positive result.

 At present, there is no COVID screening required at US airports.
 You will need to get a COVID-19 viral test before travelling and show your negative result to the airline before you boarding only if you’re flying from certain countries or airports.